4 Days Mardi Himal Trek from Pokhara - The Perfect Short Trek in the Himalayas (2026 Guide)

 What are Included In My Package ?

-• Professional trekking guide and porters.
+• Experienced, English-speaking trekking guide

 What are excluded from the package ?